juandavidvargas19/juandavidvargas19.github.io/content/authors/admin/_index.md

     awarder: DAAD (German Academic Exchange Service)
     icon: germany
     summary: |
       Competitive scholarship (worth CAD $40,000) awarded to only 50 engineering students in Colombia annually.
-The scholarship covered:
+The scholarship covered all expenses including travel, accommodation, and living costs for:
+:
       - A 1-year German language course in Colombia
       - A 2-month intensive German course (B2) in Germany
-      - An academic semester at Otto-von-Guericke-Universität Magdeburg (achieved 90% GPA)
+      - An academic semester in Germany (done at Otto-von-Guericke-Universität Magdeburg, achieved 90% GPA)
-      - An internship semester at Robert Bosch GmbH in Germany All expenses were covered including travel, accommodation, and living costs.
+      - An internship semester in Germany (done at Robert Bosch GmbH, achieved 100% mark)

   - title: Half Tuition Scholarship
     date: '2017-08-01'